alansun17904/TeXControl/DESIGN.md

 high-level design of the program.

 ## Language
+- *Project*: a directory taht represents one TeX project.
 - *Chapter*: a subdirectory in the project directory that represents an independent TeX project.
 It can be compiled indepedently.
 Many of these chapter may form an entire project.